Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 See the [Chef instructions](Installing_a_Chef_client#add-deployment-specific-configuration) for more information on how to fill these in.
 The values marked `<secret>` **must** be set to secure values to protect your deployment from unauthorized access.
 To modify these settings after the deployment is created, follow [these instructions](Modifying_Clearwater_settings).

-Now run `/usr/share/clearwater/clearwater-config-manager/scripts/upload_shared_config`.
-This uploads the configuration to a shared database and propagates it around the cluster.
+Now run the following to upload the configuration to a shared database and propagate it around the cluster.

+    /usr/share/clearwater/clearwater-config-manager/scripts/upload_shared_config
+    /usr/share/clearwater/clearwater-config-manager/scripts/apply_shared_config

 ### Setting up S-CSCF configuration